ionetek/messenger/README.md

-Messenger for Yandex.Practicum
+JS Messenger without using third-party libraries
 ==============================

-The messenger for Yandex Practicum using its own template engine.
+The messenger using its own template engine.
 The possibility of video calls between users is implemented.
 The project is written without using third-party libraries.

 ![img.png](https://oviland.ru/storage/ya-messenger.png)